OpenStickCommunity/GP2040-CE/docs/development.md

 ## Configuration

-> Note: We're moving away from compile time configuration, in favor of runtime configuration.
+?> We're moving away from compile time configuration, in favor of runtime configuration.

 There are two simple options for building GP2040-CE for your board.
 You can either edit an existing board definition, or create your own.
 Several example configurations are located in the repository **[configs](https://github.com/OpenStickFoundation/GP2040-CE/tree/main/configs)** folder.
 This document will outline setting up a new build configuration.